How to Reconstitute Harusame

 [How to select: Choose small portions]

 Check the label to see what the harusame is made from.
 Dry harusame is stiff and difficult to separate.
 It's easier to use pre-cut harusame or small-sized packages.

 Harusame can be stored at room temperature.
-After opening the package, it needs to be put in a food storage bag to prevent damp.
+After opening the package, it needs to be put in a food storage bag to resist moisture.
 Placing the entire package in the bag will make it easier to confirm the ingredients and rehydration method.
 Refer to the expiry date on the package.